sebastipa/TOSCA/README.md

 survey, which allows us to keep track of new TOSCA users around the world.

 A large effort has been recently put in creating a comprehensive **User Guide**, which hosted right [here](https://sebastipa.github.io/TOSCA/) on GitHub.
-Although some chapters are still under construction, here you can find instructions on how to install the code, a complete list of all input files and variables, together with their explanation, as well as a step by step guide of some of the tutorials that are available on the repository under the `tests/` directory.
+Although some chapters are still under construction, you can  already find instructions on how to install the code, a complete list of all input files and variables, together with their explanation, as well as a step by step guide of some of the tutorials that are available on the repository under the `tests/` directory.
 We refer to these set of read-the-docs pages online as the main TOSCA user guide.